Creating Usage Stats Reports

 1. Choose either the Informative or the Performance view of the Students tab.

-1. In the Progress Report window select the 'Individual' view.
+1. In the Usage Stats window, select the Individual view.

-3. If you have chosen more than one student to be included you can move to the next or previous student's report by clicking on these forward and back arrows.
+2. If you have chosen more than one student to be included, you can move to the next or previous student's report by clicking on the forward and back arrows.

-4. Change the date range of the report by using this drop-down menu.
+4. Change the date range of the report by using the drop-down menu to the right of the School Year menu.
 The date range chosen will be saved as the default choice the next time the Stats button is clicked.

 Across the top of the Individual Stats reports is a summary of eight key measures of student progress for the date range you have selected.